catafest/colab_google/README.md

   catafest_055.ipynb - testing with python packages: matplotlib, cartopy, numpy, geemap, earthengine-api from Google and rasterio to show TIF file images, use Google Drive with Colab.

   catafest_056.ipynb - simple example with LaTeX.

+  catafest_056.ipynb - simple example with NVCC use CUDA C/C++ source code on google colab.